 To extend and strengthen HSS work, schools can move on to the following award:

 Working towards and achieving enhanced HSS can help schools to:

 - make sure health and wellbeing are key areas of school improvement

 - focus on the most disadvantaged children and young people

-Enhanced HSS Story
+Enhanced HSS story

-Schools can then celebrate their achievements by writing the school story of their journey and the impact it has had.
+Schools can celebrate their achievements by writing the school story of their journey and the impact it has had.
 There is an annual celebration of schools that have achieved Enhanced HSS.

 You can request a copy of our Enhanced Healthy Schools story by email.